hajczek/mws-restaurant-stage-1/README.md

 - Download directory with applications files.
 - Unzip downloaded directory.
+- Put your Google Maps API Key in files: index.html and restaurant.html in place YOUR-GOOGLE-MAPS-API-KEY.
 - Run in a terminal Python server.
 - Visit the site: `http://localhost:8000`.
 - Now you can use Restaurant Reviews!